*For organization services, check out our Employee Counseling Program (ECP)

 - Triggers, better understand your body’s response to stress

 - How to make time for what’s important

 - Healthy coping skills

-- How to recognize and prevent burnout
+- How to recognize, prevent, and/or recover from burnout

 For commonly asked questions, please visit our FAQs